 Alcohol is second only to tobacco is negative impacts on public health among addictive substances.
 Drunk-driving is probably the most well-known of negative impacts related to alcohol use.
 Not only do you run the risk of a deadly crash, 29% of all traffic-related deaths are related to alcohol, but being caught driving under the influence can cost you a hefty fine and/or land you in jail.
 Another well-known consequence of alcohol is violence.
 While alcohol is never the sole cause of interpersonal violence, it can add fuel to an already dangerous situation.

-You don’t need to have a serious health or behavioral concern to want to quit or moderate your alcohol intake.
+You don’t need to have serious health or behavioral concerns to want to quit or moderate your alcohol intake.
 You might not like alcohol’s effect on you or you think that your drinking is inconsistent with your values.
 Regardless of your reason for wanting to change your relationship with alcohol, there are options for help.

 Is the Sinclair Method my only option for recovery?